openuniverseorg/openuniverse/README.md

 We are still under development.
 In a few weeks we will turn available the submission section.

 ## Contributing
-If you are interested in contributing somehow with our the open universe project, you can start by reading the development instructions in our wiki section [[↗]](https://github.com/openuniverseorg/openuniverse/wiki).
-If you have any questions, feel free to also chat with us in our Discord [[↗]](https://discordapp.com/invite/wvwRDDj).
+If you are interested in contributing somehow with the open universe project, you can start by reading the development instructions in our wiki section [[↗]](https://github.com/openuniverseorg/openuniverse/wiki).
+If you have any questions, feel free to message us on Discord [[↗]](https://discordapp.com/invite/wvwRDDj).

-## Versioning

 ## Contributors